Ruhinda01/Ruhinda01/README.md

 # 👋 Hi, I’m Ruhinda Roderick Izooba

-I'm a **graduating student of the ALX Software Engineering Program** with a passion for technology, design and problem-solving.
-My journey into software engineering began with this program, where I discovered my love for building user-centric apllications and creating efficient solutions.
+I’m a software engineer with a strong passion for technology, design, and problem-solving.
+My journey into software engineering began through rigorous training and hands-on experience, where I discovered my love for building user-centric applications and creating efficient solutions.

 ---

 ## 🌟 What Inspires Me

 I'm driven by the belief that technology can transform lives and solve real-world problems.
 I also believe when technology and design are combined, several possibilities that are opened and with a view to improving human day to day life and experience.

 ---

 ## 💻 Skills & Technologies